gwyli/amati/README.md

 options:
-  -h, --help            show this help message and exit -s, --spec SPEC       The specification to be parsed -cc, --consistency-check
-                        Runs a consistency check between the input specification and the parsed specification -d, --discover DISCOVER
+  -h, --help            show this help message and exit -s, --spec SPEC       The specification to be parsed --consistency-check   Runs a consistency check between the input specification and the parsed specification -d, --discover DISCOVER
                         Searches the specified directory tree for openapi.yaml or openapi.json.
-  -l, --local           Store errors local to the caller in a file called <file-name>.errors.json; a .amati/ directory
+  --local               Store errors local to the caller in a file called <file-name>.errors.json; a .amati/ directory
                         will be created.
-  -hr, --html-report    Creates an HTML report of the errors, called <file-name>.errors.html, alongside the original
+  --html-report         Creates an HTML report of the errors, called <file-name>.errors.html, alongside the original
                         file or in a .amati/ directory if the --local switch is used
 ```